Comcast/xml-selector/README.md

   /** Return a new xQ containing all the next siblings of the nodes in this set up to siblings matching a selector */
   nextUntil: function(selector) { /* ... */ },

+  /** Return a new xQ containing the previous siblings of the nodes in this set, optionally filtered by a selector */
+  prev: function(optionalSelector) { /* ... */ },

+  /** Return a new xQ containing all the previous siblings of the nodes in this set, optionally filtered by a selector */
+  prevAll: function(optionalSelector) { /* ... */ },

+  /** Return a new xQ containing all the previous siblings of the nodes in this set up to siblings matching a selector */
+  prevUntil: function(selector) { /* ... */ },

   /** Return the text content of the first element in the list or an empty string */
   text: function() { /* ... */ },